 Our work has important consequences for experiments with ultra-cold atoms studying quench dynamics in the presence of disorder.
 It provides an estimate of the MBL transition point in two dimensions for filling fraction 1 as a function of interaction strength, which can be verified in these experiments.
 We also presented quantitative predictions for the strongly disordered regime, which are expected to match experimental measurements to high accuracy.
 Large-scale simulations with higher $\ell$ will further elucidate the nature of the MBL regime in two dimensions.

 \textbf{Acknowledgments} \\ We are grateful to Anushya Chandran and Chris Laumann for stimulating discussions and a careful reading of the manuscript, and to Antonio Abadal, Immanuel Bloch, Jae-Yoon Choi, and Christian Gross for detailed discussions related to the experiments.
 We would also like to thank David Huse, John Imbrie, Vadim Oganesyan, Wojciech De Roeck, Antonello Scardicchio, Shivaji Sondhi, and Thomas Spencer for fruitful discussions.
 S.H.S. and T.B.W. are both supported by TOPNES, EPSRC grant number EP/I031014/1.
 S.H.S. is also supported by EPSRC grant EP/N01930X/1.
 T.B.W. acknowledges usage of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work, http://dx.doi.org/10.5281/zenodo.22558.
 A.P. is supported by the Glasstone Fellowship and would like to thank the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611, and Simons Center for Geometry and Physics, Stonybrook University for their hospitality, where part of this work was performed.
-T.B.W. is grateful for support by the European Commission under the Marie Curie Programme.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 749150.
 The contents of this article reflect only the authors' views and not the views of the European Commission.
 Statement of compliance with EPSRC policy framework on research data: This publication is theoretical work that does not require supporting research data.

 \textbf{Author contributions:} \\ T.B.W. performed all the numerical simulations.
 The theoretical analysis and writing of the manuscript were jointly performed by A. P., T B. W., and S.H.S.

 \textbf{Corresponding author :} Arijeet Pal